 Ober Gatlinburg is a fantastic spot for kids under 10.
 They’ll enjoy the indoor ice skating rink, miniature golf, bumper cars, a chairlift, alpine slide, tubing in the Summer, and a bunch more!

-We like to stay in the heart of the downtown Gatlinburg area at Town Square Resort.
 This allows us to walk to nearby, restaurants, and attractions like the Gatlinburg Space Needle.

-Homeschooling families will appreciate the discount offered at Ripley’s Aquarium of the Smokies.
 We’ve taken advantage of it at both the Gatlinburg location and the aquarium in Myrtle Beach and it’s a fantastic deal, especially for larger families!

 4. Visiting Massanutten Virginia with Kids

 We’ve enjoyed snow tubing, skiing, and ice skating here in the winter and horseback rides, golf and zip-lining and mini-golf in warmer months.
-What’s great about Massanutten resort is that in addition to the outdoor pools, there’s an indoor waterpark that is perfect at any time of year.

-We’ve enjoyed magic shows and a family-friendly murder mystery dinner as well.
 The resort also offers discounts to nearby Luray Cavern as well as a shuttle bus trip to Washington D.C. if there’s enough interest.
 We’ve been twice before and are excited to go again in the very near future.

 5. Historic Jamestowne & a Powhatan Indian Village

-I’m currently working on a Jamestown History Timeline and book list that will help you learn the truth about Pocahontas and this time period.
 In the meantime though, I truly believe that experiencing living history at Jamestown (or any other museum) is one of the best ways a homeschooling family can spend their vacation.

-For kids under 10, getting a true account of history through textbooks is challenging.
 The experience of grinding corn and helping to carve out a canoe in the Indian village or planting tobacco trees on the Jamestown settlement side can truly bring history to life.

 6. Plenty to Do on a Williamsburg Vacation for Kids Under 10

-For someone who enjoys learning about Colonial life, Colonial Williamsburg is the perfect vacation destination.
 If your kids are under the age of 10, rest assured, there’s something for everyone here.
 Not only will you learn about life in Colonial Times, but you’ll become part of history as you travel down the cobblestone streets to see what led to the Revolutionary War.

 Beyond that, you’ll catch a glimpse of life prior to the revolution and what it may have been like to live under British rule.
 History comes alive through court proceedings, tours, and demonstrations that put you and your family in the heart of the action.